 the apprehension of bias must be a reasonable one, held by reasonable and right minded persons, applying themselves to the question and obtaining thereon the required information.
 [T]hat test is “what would an informed person, viewing the matter realistically and practically — and having thought the matter through — conclude.
 Would he think that it is more likely than not that [the decision-maker], whether consciously or unconsciously, would not decide fairly.

 As well, the Supreme Court of Canada has also noted that:

 Regardless of the precise words used to describe the test, the object of the different formulations is to emphasize that the threshold for a finding of real or perceived bias is high.
 It is a finding that must be carefully considered since it calls into question an element of judicial integrity.
 Indeed an allegation of reasonable apprehension of bias calls into question not simply the personal integrity of the judge, but the integrity of the entire administration of justice.
 Where reasonable grounds to make such an allegation arise, counsel must be free to fearlessly raise such allegations.
 Yet, this is a serious step that should not be undertaken lightly.

-As the Supreme Court of Canada stated, an accusation of bias is not something that should be undertaken lightly, and in the overwhelming majority of cases the Federal Court of Canada has dismissed such accusations.
+An accusation of bias is not something that should be undertaken lightly, and in the overwhelming majority of cases the Federal Court of Canada has dismissed such accusations.
 The most common accusation that individuals often make is that an individual is biased because of their race.Read more ›